p-martinho/Enumeration/README.md

 For enumerations of type `EnumerationDynamic`, you can use the generic converter `EnumerationDynamicConverter<T>`.

 When you have several enumeration types that you would like to register globally, instead of registering all the converters of type `EnumerationConverter<T>` (or `EnumerationDynamicConverter<T>`), one for each enumeration type, you can use the non-generic converter `EnumerationConverter`.
 This converter evaluates if the object is derived from `Enumeration` or `EnumerationDynamic` and handles it accordingly.
-But be aware that it is less performant.
+It might be a little less performant.

 ```c#
 public string SerializeCommunicationRecord(CommunicationRecord communicationRecord)